kalbasit/kalbas.it/content/post/nixos-lb-appserver/index.md

 {{< highlight html >}}
 $ watch curl -qs http://192.168.56.101
-# you should see backend1 alternating with backend2
+# you should see backend1 alternating with backend2 in the following HTML output:
 <!DOCTYPE html>
 <html>
         <head>